UMNFuN/FUNGuild/README.md

 RUNNING THE SCRIPT LOCALLY FROM THE COMMAND LINE

-- Make sure you local computer has Python 2. installed (see https://www.python.org/downloads/).
+- Make sure you local computer has Python installed.
+Our current version of script support Python version higher than 2.7.
+We recommand that you install the Anaconda Python distribution for all required dependencies.
+Python 3.6 is prefered for its better support of Unicode characters (see https://www.python.org/downloads/).

+- We use the Python package 'requests' for connecting with the FUNGuild database.
+This package should come with most of the common Python distributions.
+If you somehow don't have this package in your Python, you can install it using

+    pip install requests

 - Download or copy the Guilds python script (https://raw.githubusercontent.com/UMNFuN/FUNGuild/master/Guilds_v1.1.py).
 The script should be saved in a file with the .py extension (e.g., Guilds_v1.1.py) rather than .txt (make sure that the hide extension setting is not activated, as the file might then actually save as e.g., Guilds_v1.1.py.txt).